More than 30 years have passed since the 1986 nuclear disaster. So just what exactly is the state of Chernobyl today?

 And the humans aren't all that's left in Chernobyl today.
 Animals — from horses to foxes to dogs and beyond — have begun to flourish in this abandoned area with no humans to keep them in check.

-Despite high radiation levels in the area, wildlife populations are free to grow in the absence of human hunting, pollution, territory encroachment, and the like.
+Despite high radiation levels in the area, wildlife populations are free to grow in the absence of human hunting, territory encroachment, and other interference.
 Experts disagree on the extent to which any populations can weather the radiation in the long run, but for now, the animals are thriving.

 Some 30 years after such an apocalyptic event, life in Chernobyl today has found a way.